Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with clear description for max_results (default 20, captures trending items).
-The tool description does not add extra semantic beyond the schema, so baseline 3 is appropriate.
+Schema description coverage is 100% (the only parameter, max_results, is fully described with default and behavior).
+The tool description does not add any additional meaning about the parameter, so the baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.